Un Chien Andalou: Filming

-The film was financed by Buñuel's mother, and shot in Le Havre and Paris at the Billancourt Studios over a period of 10 days in March 1928.
-It is a black and white, 35 mm, silent film, with a running time of 17 minutes, although some sources state 24 minutes, and a physical length of 430 meters.
+The film was financed by Buñuel's mother, and shot in Le Havre and at the Billancourt Studios in Paris over a period of ten days in March 1928.
+It is a black and white, 35 mm, silent film, with a running time of 17 minutes (although some sources state 24 minutes) and a physical length of 430 meters.

-For many years (and still), published and unpublished reports have circulated that Buñuel had used a dead goat's eye, or that of a dead sheep, or of a dead donkey, or other animal, in the notorious eyeball-slicing scene.
-However, in an interview in 1975 or '76, Buñuel claimed that he had used a dead calf's eye.
-Through the use of intense lighting, and bleaching of the calf's skin, Buñuel attempted to make the furred face of the animal appear as human skin.
+For many years, published and unpublished reports have circulated that Buñuel had used a dead goat's eye, or that of a dead sheep, or of a dead donkey, or other animal, in the notorious eyeball-slicing scene.
+However, Buñuel claimed that he had used a dead calf's eye.
+Through the use of intense lighting and bleaching of the calf's skin Buñuel attempted to make the furred face of the animal duplicate the look of human skin.

-During the bicycle scene, the woman who is sitting on a chair, reading, throws the book aside when she notices the man who has fallen.
-The image it shows when it lies open is a reproduction of a painting by Vermeer, whom Dalí greatly admired and often referred to in his own paintings.
+During the bicycle scene, the woman seated on a chair and reading throws her book aside when she notices the fallen man.
+When the book lies open, it reveals a reproduction of a painting by Johannes Vermeer, an artist Dalí greatly admired and often referenced in his own works.

 In Buñuel's original script, the final shot was to feature the corpses of the man and woman "consumed by swarms of flies".
-However, this special effect was modified due to budget limitations, with the film ending with a still shot of the man and woman, who had been walking in the previous beach scene, half-buried in the sand and apparently dead.
+However, this was modified due to budget limitations, with the film ending with a still shot of the man and woman half-buried in the sand.

 The movie contains several thematic references to Federico García Lorca and other writers of that time.
-For example, the rotting donkeys are a reference to the popular children's novel Platero y yo by Juan Ramón Jiménez, which Buñuel and Dalí hated.
+The rotting donkeys are a reference to the popular children's novel Platero y yo by Juan Ramón Jiménez, which Buñuel and Dalí both hated.

-Anthropologist Jean Rouch has reported that after filming was complete, Buñuel and Dalí had run out of money, forcing Buñuel to edit the film personally in his kitchen without the aid of a Moviola or any other technical equipment.
+French filmmaker and anthropologist Jean Rouch has reported that after filming was complete, Buñuel and Dalí had run out of money, forcing Buñuel to edit the film personally in his kitchen without the aid of any technical equipment.